 Charlotte is available to assist you with your enquiry, booking, travel arrangements and any queries you may have.

-Kathi is our other online co-administrator working remotely from Carinthia (Austria).
+Kathi is our other online co-administrator working remotely from Styria (Austria).

 Her love for movement began at an early age when she began training in classical ballet.
 Spending some time in Sri Lanka and working in an Ayurvedic Spa, she got attracted to the mindfulness aspects of yoga and eventually did an intensive training to become a certified yoga teacher.

 Her journey continues as she shares the practice with joy and care.
 In addition to dance and yoga, Kathi is passionate about music and all things culinary.

 Fiona is our Manager and will also lead some yoga classes here at Yoga Sutra Shala.
 She has a passion for people’s well-being and appreciates harmony in her environment and workplace.

 Having fallen in love with yoga at an early age, it has been an integral practice in the development of her Self.